 - For temporary foreign nationals authorized for employment who do not have a SSN – you will be required to obtain and present one.

-Applicant must provide two documents.
+Applicants must provide two documents from different sources..
 Documents must display the applicant’s name and principal Idaho residence address.
 Acceptable documents (must not be laminated) include:

 - Lease/rental agreement, mortgage or deed